IlyVoid/ToolBox/Vulnity/README.md

 ```
 Usage

-To run Vulnity, navigate to the directory containing the main.py file and execute it:
+To run Vulnity, navigate to the directory containing the install.sh file and execute it:

 ```bash
     ./install.sh